Shababeek/Interactions/Documentation/ScriptableSystem/Binders.md

 💡 **Interactable Binders** — Use these to connect VR interactions to the Scriptable System without custom code.

+💡 **Speed vs Direct Binders** — Use `NumericalRotationSpeedBinder` when input should control rotation speed (steering wheel), use `NumericalRotationBinder` when input should control rotation angle directly (dial).

+💡 **Socket Binders** — Connect socket events to your game logic without writing socket-specific code.

+💡 **Bool Toggle for UI** — Use `BoolToggleBinder` to show/hide UI elements based on game state.

 ⚠️ **Filled Image** — NumericalFillBinder requires Image.Type = Filled.

 ⚠️ **Physics Timing** — Physics binders apply in FixedUpdate.
 For manual control, disable continuous mode.

+⚠️ **Material Binder Property Names** — Ensure property names match your shader exactly (case-sensitive).

 ---